Make-School-Courses/Core-Year-2/3. Advanced Networking and Email Skills/README.md

 **Class 2, 10/30: Rejection Therapy** <br />
 -- Pre Class: Read Section 1 of Never Eat Alone, pg 1 - 61, PDF is linked above<br />
 -- During Class: Tassos leads discussion on the minset sifts of an effective Mentee from NEA, practice rejection therapy, find an event to attend, pick mentors off of industry list <br />
--- HW: Read Section 2 of Never Eat Alone and Part 2 chapter 4 of How to Win Friends and Influence People - both PDFs are linked above  <br /> <br />
+-- HW: Read Section 2 of Never Eat Alone and Part 2 chapter 4 of How to Win Friends and Influence People - both PDFs are linked above + Get started on Interview and Entreprenuer/CTO assignement - see description in baseline challenges  <br /> <br />

 **Class 3, 11/6: Networking Simulation** <br />